 - Inspecting the thermostat and circuit breaker first: It’s always a nice surprise when fixing the problem is as simple as resetting the thermostat or circuit breaker.
 Even if these things don’t work, inspecting them can help the technician determine if the problem is electrical in nature.

 - Looking for the ignitor’s glow or obvious signs of damage: Cracks or missing pieces are easy to notice, just like the glow from a direct spark or hot surface ignitor.
 Experts can rule out other problems more easily this way.

 - Test the ignitor’s voltage or electrical resistance: If the problem is electrical, testing the ignitor with a voltage or multimeter can offer more definitive proof you have a faulty furnace ignitor.

 How Much Does Furnace Ignitor Replacement Cost?

 Costs can vary depending on the model of both the furnace and the electronic ignitor.
-With parts and labor, homeowners could expect to spend around $100 to $350 on replacement costs.
-The average life span of the furnace ignitor is seven7 years, so in some cases the issue is a result of the ignitor simply becoming too old to function properly.
+With parts and labor, homeowners can expect to spend around $100 to $350 on replacement costs.
+The average life span of the furnace ignitor is seven7 years, so in some cases the issue is a result of the ignitor simply becoming too old to function correctly.
 Whatever the problem is, a certified technician can find the source and offer the most cost-effective solutions.